Queensdelight/datafunn-06-eda/README.md

 Created multiple histograms to analyze the data distribution of both the numerical columns and categorical columns.

 ## Data transformation and feature engineering
-Transformed the data by renaming two columns and adding one additional column.
+Transformed the data by renaming a column and adding one additional column.

-## Chose two goal questions to answer
-Chose the following two goal questions to answer through data analysis:

-Which day of the week and time of day yields the highest tips?
-Who tips better, men or women?

 ## Created visualizations to present data and tell a story
-Created swarm plots and bar graphs to illustrate the data analysis required to answer the goal questions.
-Extensive data manipulation was also performed in order to ensure data integrity.
+Created scatter plots and box plot to illustrate the data analysis.
+Extensive data manipulation was also performed to ensure data integrity.

 ## Repeated Git add and commit
 Periodically add, commit, and push files from my machine to the associated online repo using the following commands: